-- Unsweetened coconut, almond, or cashew milk
+- Unsweetened coconut, almond, cashew, oat, or other plant-based milk (read ingredients for things like inflammatory oils)

-- Coconut or other nut milk yogurts
+- Unsweetened coconut or other plant-based yogurts

-4. Loading Up On Fruits & Veggies
+4. Loading Up On Low-Sugar Fruits & Veggies

 The key to a healthy smoothie is the right balance of organic fruits and veggies, for an extra dose of antioxidants, fiber, and nutrients.

 Focus on low-sugar impact fruits, and limit it to one cup of fruit per smoothie.
-Then add in a cup of fresh greens – you’ll never even notice that kale or spinach with all the other delicious ingredients in your shake.
+Then add in a cup of fresh greens – you’ll never even notice that kale or spinach with all the other delicious ingredients in your smoothie.